 His book, Health Secrets of the Stone Age is based on his seminars and on the most recent findings in medical and anthropological research.
 The Second Edition, released in January 2005 by Better Life Publishers, is no longer in print.
 Health Secrets of the Stone Age, Second Edition, was a winner in the 2005 Independent Book Publisher Awards as well as the 2006 Writers Notes Book Awards.
 It placed first in the Health and Medicine category of the 2006 San Diego Book Awards.

 As medical director of a local program in Public Access Defibrillation Dr. Goscienski has assembled a team of CPR instructors that has trained more than 650 members of a local church in resuscitation methods and the use of the Automated External Defibrillator (AED).
-He is certified as a CPR instructor by the American Red Cross.
+He is certified as a CPR instructor by the American Red Cross and by the Stop the Bleed Program.